-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION Proposed Law: This bill would change the requirements imposed on a dealer to require the dealer to redeem up to 24 empty beverage containers per consumer per day and to require the dealer to redeem those containers at a minimum of one designated location.
+BILL Author STATUS SUMMARY TASK FORCE POSITION Proposed Law: This bill would change the requirements imposed on a dealer to require the dealer to redeem up to 24 empty beverage containers per consumer per day and to require the dealer to redeem those containers at a minimum of one designated location.
 This bill would, for purposes of calculating processing payments on and after July 1, 2017, require CalRecycle, until January 1, 2020, to use the actual cost of recycling that was in effect on December 30, 2015, to calculate processing fees.
 The bill would require CalRecycle to suspend any surveys and calculations of recycling costs until January 1, 2019, and would authorize CalRecycle to redirect any contract funds as of the effective date of the bill for the development of amendments to be recommended to the Legislature regarding specified provisions of the act.
 The bill, until July 1, 2020, would require the handling fee to be set at the rate in effect on July 1, 2015.
 This bill would redefine convenience zone to mean the area within a one-mile radius of a supermarket or the area designated by the department.
-SB 168 Wieckowski Amended July 5, 2018 Assembly Committee on Appropriations Existing Law: Existing law, the California Beverage Container Recycling and Litter Reduction Act, requires every beverage container sold or offered for sale in the state to have a minimum refund value.
+SB 168 Wieckowski Amended August 6, 2018 Assembly Committee on Appropriations Existing Law: The California Beverage Container Recycling and Litter Reduction Act, requires every beverage container sold or offered for sale in the state to have a minimum refund value.
 A beverage distributor is required to pay a redemption payment to CalRecycle for every beverage container sold or offered for sale in the state to a dealer, and CalRecycle is required to deposit those amounts in the continuously appropriated California Beverage Container Recycling Fund.
 Existing law requires each glass container manufacturer to use a minimum percentage of 35% of post-filled glass in the manufacturing of its glass food, drink, or beverage containers.
-Letter of support if amended - oppose unless amended sent to Assembly Appropriations Committee on July 10, 2018 Proposed Law: This bill would require CalRecycle, on or before January 1, 2023, to establish minimum content standards, as defined, for beverage containers that are constructed of metal, glass, or plastic, or other material, or any combination thereof, except as specified in the existing provision.
+Letter of support if amended - oppose unless amended sent to Assembly Appropriations Committee on July 10, 2018 Proposed Law: This bill would require CalRecycle, on or before January 1, 2023, to establish minimum content standards for beverage containers that are constructed of metal, glass, plastic, or other material, or any combination thereof.
 The bill would require CalRecycle on or before January 1, 2020, to provide to the Legislature a report on the establishment and implementation of an extended producer responsibility program to replace the current California beverage container recycling program.
-SB 212 Jackson Revised June 27, 2018 Assembly Committee on Appropriations Existing Law: Existing law, the Medical Waste Management Act, administered by the State Department of Public Health, regulates the management and handling of medical waste, as defined.
-Existing regulations authorize pharmacies, hospitals or clinics with onsite pharmacies, distributors, and reverse distributors licensed by the California State Board of Pharmacy to offer, subject to prescribed requirements, specified prescription drug take-back services through Letter of support sent to Assembly Committee on Environmental Safety and Toxic
+SB 212 Jackson Revised June 27, 2018 Assembly Committee on Appropriations Existing Law: The Medical Waste Management Act requires the State Department of Public Health to regulate the management and handling of medical waste.
+Regulations require pharmacies, distributors, and reverse distributors licensed by the California State Board of Pharmacy to offer options for the public to discard unused prescription drugs by providing specified prescription drug take-back services through collection receptacles or mail back.
+Letter of support sent to Assembly Committee on Environmental Safety and Toxic Materials on June 19, 2018.